BNC Bancorp raises capital, buys community bank

 “This capital raise represents a significant step in our strategic plan, and will provide the capital we need to continue our expansion in the key growth markets of North and South Carolina,” Rick Callicutt, president of Bank of North Carolina, said in a statement.

-The company also said it is paying about $35 million in stock and in cash to buy First Trust Bank NCFT.OB, which has $436 million of assets and primarily serves small businesses and professionals in the Charlotte area.
+The company also said it is paying about $35 million in stock and in cash to buy First Trust Bank, which has $436 million of assets and primarily serves small businesses and professionals in the Charlotte area.

-The terms call for shareholders of First Trust to receive $7.25 a share.
-Two trades of 100 shares each were reported on Monday.
-The shares last traded at $5.90.

 Bank of North Carolina said it will pick up three new branches, $228 million in loans and $374 million in deposits with the purchase.